-The Company commenced a lockdown in the middle of March 2020, closing its offices and ceasing production and shipping of products.
+The Company commenced a Covid lockdown in mid March 2020, closing its offices and ceasing production and shipping of products.
 Employees began working from home beginning in late February, with more than 80% of the Company's staff able to perform the majority of their job functions remotely.
-Only the production and shipping of orders is impacted by the office closing, which impacts between four and six people at any given time.
-Clear Blue has developed and implemented a comprehensive strategy to deal with the COVID-19 pandemic, including a lockdown of Company operations from mid-March to mid-May.
-The Company reopened its offices on May 19, 2020.
-While there are ongoing risks and issues, the Company is working to maintain a strong supply chain, including the ability to ship to customers and receive supply chain components.
-On the sales side, Clear Blue continues to see strong customer support for products in both North America and internationally.
+Only the production and shipping of orders was impacted by the office closing.
+The Company reopened its offices at the end of May.
+Some supply chain items were delayed due to Covid, and as a result, many orders received in Q1/Q2 are shipping in the August - October timeframe.